Tiberriver256/Tiberriver256.GitHub.io/_posts/2026-02-03-stable-work-hours-over-commitments.md

 finished earlier than I thought I would... sometimes this means I miss on commitments.

+I ask my team to stick to their hours... don't overwork yourself.
+Don't cut out on the rest of your team.
+Just go stable.

 Every time, though, it means my hours are stable and predictable.

 ## The Benefits